Krishtof-Korda/CarND-Behavioral-Cloning-Project-Submission/README.md

 left cam:![alt text][left]center cam:![alt text][center] right cam:![alt text][right]

+I also cropped the images by 60 pixels from the top and 20 from the bottom.
+This got rid of the sky and hood of the car.
+I think this cropping hurt the model's ability to drive on track 2 since there is a lot of steep hills which got cropped out.

-I shuffled the data set each time prior to training and set aside 20% for validation.
+Lastly, I shuffled the data set each time prior to training and set aside 20% for validation.
 I used a batch size of  `Batch size =  6  * 3cams  * 2 for flips =  36`.
 Since I used an Amazon Web Services GPU I was able to run 10 epochs very quickly.
 Error was continually reduces across the 10 epochs with a few exceptions.

+This was another fun project and as always I thank the creators for the time and effort they put into making this.